personnnnnnn/pyui/DOCUMENTATION.md

 Equivalent to `element.padding(0)`.

 ### `UI.child_gap(child_gap: float) -> UI`
-Sets the amount of space to put inbetween the children of a div in pixels.
+Specifies the space to put in between the children of a div in pixels.

 ### `UI.no_child_gap() -> UI`
 Removes all child gap.